anze3db/blog/content/posts/2024-01-15-django-sqlite-dblock.md

 ---
-title: "Django, SQLite, and the Database is Locked Error"
+title: "Django, SQLite, and the Database Is Locked Error"
 date: 2024-01-16
 slug: "django-sqlite-dblock"
 summary: "Explains `database is locked` errors in Django when using SQLite, and how to solve them."